 This course will provide the knowledge and skills for successful clinical supervision of addiction counselors and staff.
 Clinical supervision tasks and functions will be discussed, including ability to assess development of competency; conduct of supervisory interviews; and design of professional development plans.
-The content of this course is based on TAP 21 competencies.
+The content of this course is based in part on TAP 21 competencies.
+Prerequisite: Admitted MA-HS student or department consent.